ZanderThannhauser/zebu/README.md

 ## Input File Specification

 An input file lists a set of directives, named characters-sets, named regular-expressions and named grammar rules.
-Each of these items, named items cannot be reused.
+For each of these items, names cannot be reused.
 Described Below.

 ### List of Directives